The ArcGIS Event Editor allows you to add linear events to dominant routes where route concurrences exist.

 - The list of attributes in the tables defined by attribute sets can be from more than one event layer.
 If you want to identify the source event layer for each attribute, check the Show layer names check box.

-- Checking the Go to the next measure upon save check box results in prepopulating the From measure value using the To Measure value of the present section to continue the event creation process.
+- Check the Go to the next measure upon save check box to prepopulate the From measure value using the To Measure value of the present section to continue the event creation process.

 - Click Save.